risingwavelabs/awesome-stream-processing/00-get-started/02-ingest-pg-cdc.md

 psql -h localhost -p 5432 -d postgres -U postgres
 ```

-> NOTE: Specifically for Ubuntu users, if you are prompted for a password when running the `psql` command above, but you have not yet specified any password after installing PostgreSQL, check in the `pg_hba.conf` file (normally located as `/etc/postgresql/16/main/pg_hba.conf`) whether the default authentication method for the local connections is `trust`:
+> NOTE: If you are prompted for a password when running the `psql` command above, but you have not yet specified any password after installing PostgreSQL, check in the `pg_hba.conf` file (normally located as `/etc/postgresql/16/main/pg_hba.conf`) whether the default authentication method for the local connections is `trust`:
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 ...